Vegan Wagon Wheels (Chocopie)

 Then sift the flour and combine it with the wet mixture.
 The end result should look like a smooth dough.

-Use a spoon to shape the dough into cookie balls, each ball contains about 1.5 tbsp of the dough.
+Use a spoon to shape the dough into cookie balls, each ball contains about 1.5 tablespoon of the dough.

 Bake the cookies in the oven for 10-12 at 180°C (350°F).